isbadawi/isbadawi.github.io/source/_posts/2013-04-23-writing-a-code-coverage-tool.markdown

 }
 ```

+* The key point here is that parsers retain information about the positions (line and column offsets)
+of AST nodes, typically to generate useful error messages.
+The call to `node.getBeginLine()` returns
+the line in the file where the code fragment corresponding to that node begins.
+* The path of the source file can't be known in general (because we could be parsing an arbitrary string, as we did above), so we
+pass it in ourselves.
-`makeCoverageTrackingCall` just creates a call to `markExecuted`.
-We insert the fully qualified name
+* `makeCoverageTrackingCall` just creates a call to `markExecuted`, with the filename and line number
-of `CoverageTracker` there instead of adding an import; this wards against the case where the
+as arguments.
+Note that we insert the fully qualified name of `CoverageTracker` there instead of adding
+an import; this wards against the case where the subject code is already using the name `CoverageTracker`.
-subject code uses the name `CoverageTracker`.
-As arguments, we pass in the file name, and the line
-number of the node in question.
-Parsers typically retain information about the positions of nodes
-in order to generate useful error messages.
-This is what `node.getBeginLine()` does.

-The interesting part is the `visit` method.
-When the traversal encounters an expression statement
+* The `visit` method runs whenever the traversal encounters an expression statement
-(like a method call as a statement), it replaces it with a block statement containing the call
+(for example, a standalone method call) and returns a block statement containing the original statement,
-to `markExecuted`, followed by the original statement.
+followed by the call to `markExecuted`.

 We can equip this class with a `main` method similar to our previous examples: